Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 }
 ```

-Notice how `contextJob + UI` expression is used to start an actor in the above code.
-It defines a coroutine context
+Notice how we used `parent = contextJob` to start an actor in the above code.
+The coroutine that is started this
-for our new actor that includes the job and the `UI` dispatcher.
-The coroutine that is started by this
-`actor(contextJob + UI)` expression is going to become a child of the job of the corresponding context.
-When the
+way is going to become a child of the job of the corresponding context.
+When the activity is destroyed and its job
-activity is destroyed and its job is cancelled all its children coroutines are cancelled, too.
+is cancelled, all its children coroutines are cancelled, too.

 Parent-child relation between jobs forms a hierarchy.
 A coroutine that performs some background job on behalf of
 the view and in its context can create further children coroutines.
 The whole tree of coroutines gets cancelled
 when the parent job is cancelled.
-An example of that is shown in
+An example of that is shown in the
 ["Children of a coroutine"](../coroutines-guide.md#children-of-a-coroutine) section of the guide to coroutines.

 ### Starting coroutine in UI event handlers without dispatch